When it comes summertime, what is business casual?

 White on White Outfit

-An all-white ensemble feels fresh and put together.
+An all-white ensemble feels fresh and put together and makes for a great summer business casual outfit for women.

 The best casual summer work outfits require little to no thinking for styling an outfit.
 Go for rigid denim with a straight or slightly flared leg — no see-through white pants here!